code16/privat/readme.md

     php artisan vendor:publish --provider="Code16\Privat\PrivatServiceProvider"

-And then edit the new `/config/privat.php` accordingly (nothing fancy), or even better, add this keys in your `.env` file:
+And then edit the new `/config/privat.php` accordingly (nothing fancy); you can handle it with this keys in your `.env` file:

 - PRIVAT_RESTRICTED=true
 - PRIVAT_PASSWORD=mypassword

 ### Exceptions

 The `except` config param is meant to contain an array of excluded urls (those urls won't be protected by Privat).

 ### Waiting page